Strategic Financial Management

 Demonstrated Outcomes Across Complex Environments

 Results are not produced by effort.
-They are produced by structure.

 Observed Impact